kushkansara02/shopify-backend-challenge-fall-2022/README.md

 # Running the App

+Note: the commands below must be run in a bash terminal.

 ## Local

 1. `git clone` this repository
 2. Make sure `npm` is installed in your machine.
-3. Run `npm install` to install dependencies required for the application.
+3. Run `npm install` in the project root directory to install dependencies required for the application.
-4. Run `npm run start:local` to start the application
+4. Run `npm run start:local` in the project root directory to start the application
 5. After running `npm run start:local`, you will see console output along the lines of `Application is running on: http://[hostname]:port`.
 Open that URL in your browser to access the web app.

 ## Replit